engyak.co

 Share on: twitter facebook linkedin copy

 Ansible is a fantastic tool for Linux-based and NOS-based automation.
 Have you seen this error before?
 1"changed": false, "msg": "Failed to connect to the host via ssh: Host key verification failed."
-When you use Ansible with SSH transport (as opposed to an API), you rely on the SSH key trust …
+When you use Ansible with SSH transport (as opposed to an API), you rely on the SSH key trust store to validate that the …

 Read More